Section 2(a) – Freedom of religion

-See also the following international, regional and comparative law instruments that are not legally binding on Canada but include Similar provisions: article 18 of the Universal Declaration of Human Rights, article 12 of the American Convention on Human Rights, article 9 of the European Convention for the Protection of Human Rights and Fundamental Freedoms, and the First Amendment to the Constitution of the United States of America.
+See also the following international, regional and comparative law instruments that are not legally binding on Canada but include similar provisions: article 18 of the Universal Declaration of Human Rights, article 12 of the UN Declaration on the Rights of Indigenous Peoples, article 12 of the American Convention on Human Rights, article 9 of the European Convention for the Protection of Human Rights and Fundamental Freedoms, and the First Amendment to the Constitution of the United States of America.

 1. Freedom of religion

-The Supreme Court has stated on many occasions that freedom of religion can be limited where it interferes with the fundamental rights of others (Ross, supra at paragraph 72; B.(R.),supra at page 385; Big M, supra at page 337; Amselem, supra at paragraph 62).
+The Supreme Court has stated on many occasions that freedom of religion can be limited where it interferes with the fundamental rights of others (Ross, supra at paragraph 72; B.(R.), supra at page 385; Big M, supra at page 337; Amselem, supra at paragraph 62).
 When individual rights come into conflict, the conflict ought to be resolved through the proper delineation of the rights and values involved (Trinity Western v.
-British Columbia College of Teachers, supra at paragraphs 29-31; Reference re Same-Sex Marriage, supra at paragraphs 50, 52; B.(R), supra at paragraph 226.
+British Columbia College of Teachers, supra at paragraphs 29-31; Reference re Same-Sex Marriage, supra at paragraphs 50 and 52; B.(R), supra at paragraph 226).

 In Law Society of British Columbia v.
-Trinity Western University, supra, and its companion case Trinity Western University v.
-Law Society of Upper Canada, 2018 SCC 33, the Supreme Court chose to reconcile the competing religious freedom of Evangelical community members of TWU with the equality rights of LGBTQ persons through the proportionality analysis at the second stage of the Doré/Loyola framework for the judicial review of administrative decisions that engage Charter rights.
-The majority found that the impact on the religious freedom of TWU community members was of “minor significance” and the law societies’ decisions represented a proportionate balance with the significant statutory objectives of ensuring LGBTQ equality and public confidence in the legal profession.
+Trinity Western University, 2 S.C.R.
+293, and its companion case Trinity Western University v.
+Law Society of Upper Canada, 2 S.C.R.
+453, the Supreme Court chose to reconcile the competing religious freedom of evangelical community members of TWU with the equality rights of LGBTQ persons through the proportionality analysis at the second stage of the Doré/Loyola framework for the judicial review of administrative decisions that engage Charter rights.
+The majority found that the impact on the religious freedom of TWU community members was of “minor significance” and that the law societies’ decisions represented a proportionate balance with the significant statutory objectives of ensuring LGBTQ equality and public confidence in the legal profession.

-The scope of paragraph 2(a) is not, however, without limits.
-In Ktunaxa, supra, at paragraphs 71-72, a majority of the SCC held that an Indigenous spiritual freedom claim to the protection of a sacred mountain valley site from a proposed ski resort development did not fall within the scope of paragraph 2(a), which does not protect the object of beliefs or the spiritual focal point of worship and the subjective meaning derived from them.
+The scope of section 2(a) is not, however, without limits.
+In Ktunaxa, supra, at paragraphs 71-72, a majority of the Supreme Court held that an Indigenous spiritual freedom claim to the protection of a sacred mountain valley site from a proposed ski resort development did not fall within the scope of section 2(a), which does not protect the object of beliefs or the spiritual focal point of worship and the subjective meaning derived from them.

-The question of whether corporations and other entities can claim the right to freedom of religion remains open (see Loyola, supra, where the majority found it unnecessary to decide this issue, while the minority found that religious organizations, not corporations writ large, hold paragraph 2(a) rights; See also Law Society of British Columbia v.
+The question of whether corporations and other entities can claim the right to freedom of religion remains open (see Loyola, supra, where the majority found it unnecessary to decide this issue, while the minority found that religious organizations, not corporations writ large, hold section 2(a) rights; see also Law Society of British Columbia v.
 Trinity Western University, supra at paragraph 61).
-While a corporation’s ability to claim paragraph 2(a) rights remain unclear, a corporation can challenge the constitutionality of a law under which it is being prosecuted on the basis that the law infringes an individual’s freedom of religion (Big M, supra at pages 314-315).
-For more about standing to bring Charter claims, see the subsection 52(1).
+While a corporation’s ability to claim section 2(a) rights remain unclear, a corporation can challenge the constitutionality of a law under which it is being prosecuted on the basis that the law infringes an individual’s freedom of religion (Big M, supra at pages 314-315).
+For more about standing to bring Charter claims, see “Charterpedia, section 52(1)”.

-The Supreme Court has adopted the following test for determining whether there has been an infringement of paragraph 2(a) (Hutterian Brethren, supra at paragraph 32; Amselem, supra at paragraphs 56-57; Multani, supra at paragraph 34, Law Society of British Columbia v.
+The Supreme Court has adopted the following test for determining whether there has been an infringement of section 2(a) (Hutterian Brethren, supra at paragraph 32; Amselem, supra at paragraphs 56-57; Multani, supra at paragraph 34; Law Society of British Columbia v.
 Trinity Western University, supra at paragraph 63):

-An infringement of paragraph 2(a) of the Charter will be made out where:
+An infringement of section 2(a) of the Charter will be made out where: